FeanorTheElf/he-ring/examples/bfv_basics/Readme.md

 ```
 Next, let's generate the keys we will require later.
 Since the type of the ciphertext ring depends on the type of the chosen parameters, all further functions are associated functions of `ChosenBFVParamType`.
-This is actually a choice I am not completely happy with, since I don't want BFV to be tied to any specific parameter object, but would love to allow users to create plain-and ciphertext ring completely themselves.
-However, this would also cause some problems, see the doc of [`crate::bfv::BFVParams`].
+While it would be preferable for the BFV implementation not to be tied to any specific parameter object, not doing this would cause problems, see the doc of [`crate::bfv::BFVParams`].
 ```rust
 #![feature(allocator_api)]
 # use he_ring::bfv::{BFVParams, CiphertextRing, PlaintextRing, Pow2BFV};